 Weekend trips are what I like to call “small doses of travel”.
 Arriving Friday night and returning home on Sunday, Chicago is a great weekend destination.
-From guided walking tours to leisure strolls on the Chicago Riverwalk, I had a blast exploring the Windy City.
+From guided walking tours to leisurely strolls on the Chicago Riverwalk, I had a blast exploring the Windy City.

 My best friend and I dined at a handful of restaurants.
 We even saw an amazing show called Gloria at the Goodman Theatre.
 Weekend travel is what you make it!